evan-fitzpatrick/merlin-agent/README.md

 How to run:
 1. Download the files or Git clone the repo into a new folder
+2. Make sure you have the required dependencies installed (playwright)
-2. In this folder, create a file named 'openrouterkey-1.txt', and write your openrouter key in the file.
+3. In this folder, create a file named 'openrouterkey-1.txt', and write your openrouter key in the file.
-3. Open a cmd window, and run
+4. Open a cmd window, and run
 ~~~
 python agent.py
 ~~~